Etruria89/RTI_Final/02_Ass_II/README_II.md

 ```
 in the root directory of the ROS workspace to compile everything.

-As mentioned, two separate launch files are included in the package, both need to be run simultaneously on separate shells
+Two separated launch files are included in the package, both need to be run simultaneously on separate shells
 in order to control the robot and observe its position.
 Moreover, the _simulation_gmapping.launch_ file present inside
 _'final_assignment'_ package has to be run in another shell window to run both **rviz** and **Gazebo**, necessary for
 the simulation.